Korean, Edit

 ② continuous probability variable

-⑶ the properties of expected values
+⑶ Properties of expected values

-① linearity : E(aX + bY + c) = aE(X) + bE(Y) + c
+① Linearity: E(aX + bY + c) = aE(X) + bE(Y) + c

-② if X and Y are independent, E(XY) = E(X) × E(Y)
+② If X and Y are independent, E(XY) = E(X) × E(Y)

 ⑷ example